datdao1998/AWS-SAA-03-Note/notes/kinesis.md

 2. Ordering of records.
 For example, you want to transfer log data from the application host to the processing/archival host while maintaining the order of log statements.
 3. Ability for multiple applications to consume the same stream concurrently.
 For example, you have one application that updates a real-time dashboard and another that archives data to Amazon Redshift.
 You want both applications to consume data from the same stream concurrently and independently.
 4. Ability to consume records in the same order a few hours later.
 For example, you have a billing application and an audit application that runs a few hours behind the billing application.
 Because Amazon Kinesis Data Streams stores data for up to 365 days, you can run the audit application up to 365 days behind the billing application.

+## Data Stream
+When a Kinesis data stream is configured as the source of a Firehose delivery stream, Firehose’s PutRecord and PutRecordBatch operations are disabled and Kinesis Agent cannot write to Firehose delivery stream directly.
+Data needs to be added to the Kinesis data stream through the Kinesis Data Streams PutRecord and PutRecords operations instead.